KMFDM: Name

-The initialism has jokingly been said to stand for "Kill Mother-Fucking Depeche Mode", coined by the band on their first U.S. tour and used as recently as Kunst.
+The initialism has jokingly been said to stand for "Kill Mother-Fucking Depeche Mode", coined by the band on their first U.S. tour and used as recently as the album Kunst, where a lyric referencing this is in the titular track.

-Early years in Germany (1984–89)
+Early years in Germany (1984–1989)

 Sturm left early on, but Konietzko continued performing, at one point having twenty people in his troupe, which by then was engaged in antics such as fire eating and throwing entrails at audiences.
 Konietzko then returned to Hamburg, where he joined up with Peter Missing in his new band Missing Foundation.
 Drummer Nicklaus Schandelmaier, who had recently moved to Hamburg from Frankfurt, joined the group, and took the stage name En Esch.
 Although the group did some live performances, Konietzko and Esch dropped out of Missing Foundation before any recordings were made and went back to work as KMFDM, collaborating with Hamburg-based studio owner Raymond Watts.

-Cassette copies of the band's first album, Opium, began circulating through the underground clubs and bars of Hamburg in 1984.
-KMFDM released its next album, What Do You Know, Deutschland?, in December 1986.
+Cassette copies of the band's demo album, Opium, began circulating through the underground clubs and bars of Hamburg in 1984.
+KMFDM released its debut album, What Do You Know, Deutschland?, in December 1986.
 It was recorded from 1983 to 1986, with some of the songs recorded by Konietzko and Watts before Esch was a member of the band, and indeed, before the band officially existed.
-Skysaw Records gave the album a second UK release in 1987 and introduced the band to visual artist Aidan Hughes, usually credited as Brute!.
+Skysaw Records gave the album a second UK release in 1987 and introduced the band to visual artist Aidan Hughes, usually credited as Brute!
 Hughes redesigned the album's cover, and went on to design almost every KMFDM album cover.

 Watts left the group after working on just three songs on 1988's Don't Blow Your Top to start his own project, Pig.
 After working the Hamburg underground music scene and releasing albums on European labels, the band began its long-standing relationship with Wax Trax!
 Records when Don't Blow Your Top was licensed to the label for US distribution.
 The album was produced by Adrian Sherwood, and was described by AllMusic critic Dave Thompson as "[highlighting] the producer as much as the band".